Four Routes or the Family Fun Fondo

-Brand new for 2017 is the Family Fun Fondo – a bike ride for the while family, even grandma and grandpa can join in!
-The Family Fun Fondo route is suitable for any style of bike, training wheels and bike trailer friendly on a fully marked, vehicle-free, paved journey along the gorgeous South Saskatchewan River Valley on the Meewassin Valley trails.
-Starting and finishing with all the riders of the Prairie Gran Fondo with stops along the way, it’s sure to be a great way to celebrate Canada’s 150th birthday with your whole family!
+A bike ride for the whole family, even grandma and grandpa can join in!
+The Family Fun Fondo route is suitable for any style of bike, training wheels and bike trailer friendly on a fully marked, vehicle-free, paved journey along the gorgeous South Saskatchewan River on the Meewassin Valley trails.
+Starting and finishing with all the riders of the Prairie Gran Fondo with stops along the way, it’s sure to be a great way to celebrate Father’s Day with your whole family!

-Click the ROUTE icon below for the detailed Family Fun Fondo route map o STRAVA.
+Click the ROUTE icon below for the detailed Family Fun Fondo route map.

 The Piccolo route is created solely for the recreational or beginner cyclists who wish to participate in the mass start and big group atmosphere.
 You will be part of the action riding with all the other fondo riders crossing the South Saskatchewan River, along Valley Road through the flood plains of the South Saskatchewan, riding adjacent to some of the most fertile lands in all of the prairies.
 You will travel to the first rest stop for some well-deserved refreshments.
 At this point you will retrace your ride which will include a stop for Saskatoon Berry Pie at the Berry Barn before your return to the Canada 150 Festival site.
 The Piccolo is a great ride for those looking for a pleasant countryside pedal to work up an appetite for a well-deserved celebration back at Canada’s 150th Birthday party!

-Click the ROUTE icon below for the detailed Piccolo Fondo route map on STRAVA.
+Click the ROUTE icon below for the detailed Piccolo Fondo route map.

 If you feel ready to “step up” beyond the Piccolo distance then the Medio Fondo is for you.
 Following the same route as the Piccolo riders but then extending your ride to the picturesque Pike Lake provincial park and then retracing your ride back to Valley Road with a stop at the Berry Barn for a piece of their famous Saskatoon Berry pie!

-Click the ROUTE icon below for the detailed Medio Fondo route map on STRAVA.
+Click the ROUTE icon below for the detailed Medio Fondo route map.

-Click the ROUTE icon below for the detailed Gran Fondo route map on STRAVA.
+Click the ROUTE icon below for the detailed Gran Fondo route map.

-Click the ROUTE icon below for the detailed Canada 150 Fondo route map.
+Click the ROUTE icon below for the detailed Gran-Daddy Fondo route map.